lassitup/CSPB3112_Project_Full_Stack_Website/README.md

 Installation & Usage:
 - Install node.js (https://nodejs.org/en/download)
-- Install necessary dependencies for the Express server
+- Within the project directory, install necessary package dependencies for the Express server (https://docs.npmjs.com/cli/v6/commands/npm-install)
-    - express-session
+    - "express-session"
-    - sqlite3
+    - "sqlite3"
-    - multer
+    - "multer"

-Screenshots (with captions/explanations) and possibly video demo
+- Navigate to the Server directory and, within the CLI, input the following command: node server.js
+    - Now the server is running
+  Go to your browser of choice and go to the following address: http://localhost:3000/
+    - You should now be at the home page of the website

+Project Walkthrough
- - Video Demo (name of file within the repository)
+ - Video Demo (Project Walkthrough.mov)
  - Sample Transaction Walkthrough (name of file within the repository)